Skip to content

 In a Mysore style class everyone is practicing their individual practice independently, and the teacher is walking around and helping and teaching each and every one individually.
 This is the traditional way of practicing and learning ashtanga yoga, and is individual teaching in a group setting.

-As your breath becomes more smooth and you gain more control of your body, the teacher will start taking you further into the practice series, giving you new asanas one by one.
+As your breath becomes more smooth and you gain more control of your body, being able to practice with more ease, the teacher will start taking you further into the practice series, giving you new asanas one by one.
+Typically we don’t bring new asanas into our practice on our own, and in the beginning we try to give the student a practice that they are able to finish every time, not taking too much at once.